 Maternity clothes finally fit like they are supposed to.
 You get some of your energy back and feel like being more active.

-Plus the after birth is the best.
+Plus, the afterbirth or golden hour is the best.
 Once you have your baby, all the uncomfortable moments you endured during pregnancy melt away.

 It is so worth every second of pain and discomfort you felt once you hold that baby in your arms for the first time.